PILLAR · LLM SYSTEMS

 LLM training & RLHF

-Pretraining, mid-training, SFT, preference optimization, RLVR, reasoning models.
-The 2025-26 frontier-lab interview probes data quality, GRPO/DPO, and the DeepSeek R1 recipe — be ready to design a Llama-scale run end-to-end.
+Pretraining, mid-training, SFT, preference optimization, RLVR, reasoning models, interaction models.
+The May 2026 frontier-lab interview probes the DeepSeek V4 recipe, NVFP4 pretraining, Thinking Machines' Interaction Models, on-policy distillation, and Decoupled DiLoCo.
+You should be able to design a Llama-scale (or V4-scale) run end-to-end and justify every numerical choice.

 01